 Sadly, for the NIKKOREX 35, many problems arose upon its release.
 Nippon Kogaku K. K. was not experienced in mass-production of relatively low cost cameras.
-As well, this was the first time that the company outsourced assembly operations for one of its cameras (some say the work was done by Mamiya, but I have not been able to confirm that) and there was much confusion caused by the difference of company cultures.
+As well, this was the first time that the company outsourced assembly operations for one of its cameras.
+As confirmed in "A Brief History of Photography" (below), the camera was built for Nikon, by Mamiya and there was much confusion caused by the difference of company cultures.

-Subcontractors had great diffculty in doing things which were easily accomplished in Nippon Kogaku.
-Engineers and technicians were frequently sent to teach and train them, but improvement was slow.
-It did not help that the Citizen lens shutter was not a great match for the camera's other mechanisms, and this also caused problems.
+Mamiya had great diffculty doing things which were easily accomplished at Nippon Kogaku.
+Nikon engineers and technicians were frequently sent to teach and train Mamiya's staff, but improvement was slow.
+It did not help that the Citizen shutter (Yes, made by the watch company!) was not a great match for the camera's other mechanisms - and this also caused problems.

 ----The NIKKOREX 35-II (35/2), released in 1962, was significantly improved compared to the original Nikkorex 35.

-On the surface, there wasn't much change in specifications, other than a switch of the shutter unit from a Citizen MVL to a Seikosha (now Seiko Precision Inc.) SVL.
-Even today, changing shutter units means almost total change in the camera body's mechanisms;, and so it was with this NIKKOREX 35II (35/2).
+On the surface, there wasn't much change in specifications, other than a switch of the shutter unit from a Citizen MVL to a Seikosha (another watch company, now Seiko Precision Inc.) SVL.
+Even today, changing shutter units means almost total change in the camera body's mechanisms; and so it was with this NIKKOREX 35II (35/2).

 The drawings below compare two internal mechanisms.
 The NIKKOREX 35's complicated mechanical structure includes several levers, rack gears, cams and shafts located at the bottom of the body.
 However, most of their function was integrated into a single large lever in the NIKKOREX 35II(35/2), thus simplifying the camera, making it far more reliable.